retrocomputacion/retrobbs/docs/readme.md

 *RetroBBS* is written in *Python3* and uses several 3rd party modules to provide a rich, multimedia online experience for 8 bit computers.

 Even though this is the third rewrite of this script, it is still in an early development stage, expect to find many bugs and ugly/non-pythonic code inside.
+Viewer discretrion is adviced.

 ---
 # 1.1 Release history
-Version numbers are organized this way:

-    vX.YZ

-where:

-    X = Major milestone (ie: when all the basic desired features are present X will be bumped to 1) Y = Major release (important new features added)
-    Z = Minor release (bug fixing, new plugins, etc)

-In development versions will be identified with an actual `x` as the minor revision number in the documentation but will report as the last actual release at runtime.

 ### **v0.10** (16/08/2021):
   Initial release